Ezequiel92/BibliographyFormatter/README.md

 - Only fields recognized by Bibliography.jl can be used, e.g. if the field `booktitle` is in the variable `fields`, it will be ignored.
 - It reformats every author's names to a single letter followed by a dot, e.g. Albert Einstein -> Einstein, A.
 - If a doi and an url are present, the doi takes precedent over the url.
-- The parser may get confused by special escaped symbols, i.e. {symbol}, introducing spurious white spaces.
+- The parser may get confused by special escaped symbols, i.e. `{symbol}`, introducing spurious white spaces.
 My recommendation is to avoid them, as if you are using a modern LaTeX distribution, it should be able to display them directly given the correct configuration.

 ## Usage